Paintings are taking over the basement!

 They form a history, more than three years old, that extends weekly with each new creation.

-Not to be presumptuous or anything, but if you find a painting you like, please know that, unless otherwise stated, it is for sale.
+If you find a painting you like, please know that, unless otherwise stated, it is for sale.
 These are all photographs of my paintings, so do not believe that the actual painting is exactly portrayed here by photography.

 I bought myself acrylic paints as a present for my own birthday two years ago.
 I had to give them a try.
 Setting myself up in the garage, with door wide open, I grabbed what was close by and began.
 If I had been discouraged by what appeared on my canvas, I might not have continued.
 But, I rather like this one.